 Arrange the bread on a sheet pan and brush with olive oil.
 Season with salt and pepper, if desired.
 Bake at 400 degrees for 5 minutes.
 The outside will be crispy and the inside will still be slightly chewy.

 Add toppings, garnish and serve.
-I love using seasonal or festive ingredients like the brie and homemade cranberry sauce in this recipe.
+I love using seasonal or festive ingredients like the brie and cranberry sauce in this recipe.
 Any variety of cheeses, meats, jams, spreads, or veggies can be used.
 Some of my favorite flavor combos include:

 - beef tenderloin and horseradish cream